Improving Clinical Decision Support through Interpretable Machine Learning and Error Handling in Electronic Health Records: Results

-\subsection{Feature Importance and Model Interpretability}
+\subsubsection{Feature Importance and Model Interpretability}

 A trained XGBoost model automatically calculates features of the maximum importance for the predictive modeling problem.
-Feature importance gives us insight into the clinical variables holding maximum discriminatory power for sepsis prediction.
-Importance is calculated explicitly for each feature based on its usefulness in making key decision splits for the set of decision trees.
-In particular, feature importance is calculated as the number of times a variable is selected for splitting a node, weighted by the squared improvement to the model as a result of each split, and averaged over all trees; see \cite{elith2008working} for more details.
-Since we create sub-patients of $6$ hour intervals, each clinical feature $v$ of sub-patient $i$ has $6$ hours worth of data per sub-patient, i.e., $v^{i} = [ v^{i}_1, v^{i}_2, v^{i}_3, v^{i}_4, v^{i}_5, v^{i}_6]$.
-We calculate the average feature importance for each $v$ over the $6$ hours sub-patient time window for our analysis.
-In Figures \ref{fig:feature_imp_1}, \ref{fig:feature_imp}, \ref{fig:feature_imp_2}, we extend our analysis of feature importance to all 25 clusters and plot the top 10 most important features for the prediction problem for each cluster.

-As discussed next, we find that the trust-scores obtained from distance of the corrected data from homeostasis constraints $N$ (Equation \ref{NormDistance})} were some of the most critical predictors in our ML model and imperative for effective decision-making.
+Feature importance gives us insights into the clinical variables that have the maximum discriminatory power for sepsis prediction.
+It is calculated as the number of times a variable is selected for splitting a node, weighted by the squared improvement to the model as a result of each split, and averaged over all trees \cite{elith2008working}.
+We calculate the average feature importance for each variable averaged over the $6$ hours sub-patient time window for our analysis.
+In Figure \ref{fig:feature_imp_1}, we extend our analysis of feature importance to models trained on each of the 25 clusters identified by the k-means clustering step of our algorithm design, and plot the top 10 most important features for the prediction problem for each cluster.
+We find that the trust-scores were some of the most critical predictors in our ML model and imperative for effective decision-making.
+Trust-scores confer a natural interpretability to model predictions.
+This is highlighted in Table \ref{tab:clinical}, where a trained clinician adjudicated the basis for sepsis classification for each cluster based on the variable specific trust-scores that were most important for classification in each cluster (Figure \ref{fig:feature_imp_1}).